Leaside Baseball Association Constitution and By-Laws

 (iv) More Nominations than Available Positions.
 The nominee(s) with the highest number of votes will fill the available positions until the all the available positions have been filled.
 In the case of a tie for the final available position, a second vote will be conducted between the tied nominees.
 In the case of a tie of the second vote, the Chair of the meeting shall cast the deciding vote.

-5.7 Director-at-Large Terms.
+5.8 Director-at-Large Terms.
 The Directors-at-Large shall be elected for a term of three years and until their successors are elected and qualified.
 The Directors-at-Large shall be divided into three classes as nearly equal in number as possible and one class shall be elected annually.
-If the classes are not nearly equal in size, terms of one and two years for newly elected Directors-at-Large may be employed to balance the class sizes, and the term of each newly elected Director-at-Large in that case shall be determined by Ordinary Resolution of the Board.

-5.8 Director Resignation.
-A Director may resign from the Board at any time by presenting his or her notice of resignation to the Board.
+5.9 Director Resignation.
+A Director may resign from the Board at any time by presenting their notice of resignation to the Board.
 This resignation will become effective the date on which the notice is received by the Secretary or at the time specified in the notice, whichever is later.
 When a Director who is subject to a disciplinary investigation or action of the Association resigns, that Director will nonetheless be subject to any sanctions or consequences resulting from the disciplinary investigation or action.

-5.10 Director Removal.
-An elected Director may be removed by Ordinary Resolution of the Members at a meeting of the Members provided the Director has been given reasonable written notice of, and the opportunity to be present and to be heard at, such a meeting.
+5.11 Director Removal.
+An elected Director may be removed by Ordinary Resolution of the Members at a Special Meeting of the Members provided the Director has been given reasonable written notice of, and the opportunity to be present and to be heard at, such a meeting.

 (a) Call of Meeting.
 A meeting of the Board will be held at any time and place as determined by the President, Vice President or by written requisition of at least two (2) Directors.